verbose-void/PAGNNs/README.md

 # PAGNNs

+**WARNING: PAGNNs are currently under VERY ACTIVE research.
+These results & comparisons are very early in it's lifecycle and there is plenty of ground to cover.**

+**This is also the very first fully open source AI research project for my new research company that is powered by SharpestMinds mentees.
+If you are interested in being part of my research team, you may reach out to me via `mccreary@dyllan.ai` or you can apply to be my mentee [here](https://app.sharpestminds.com/u/yGyFBQvfv44iG2JC5?r=dyllan-mccreary).
+If you'd like to see an idea of the types of researchers I'm looking for, the [GitHub Projects](https://github.com/McCrearyD/PAGNNs/projects) or [Issues](https://github.com/McCrearyD/PAGNNs/issues) pages of this repository has a nice list of things to do!**

 ## What are PAGNNs?
 - PAGNN stands for `Persistent Artificial Graph-based Neural Networks`.
 - It is an artificial neural network architecture inspired by the brain that has no layers, but rather it has 1 square weight matrix `W` that denotes the synaptic weightings between neurons.
 More generally, this is an [Adjacency Matrix](https://en.wikipedia.org/wiki/Adjacency_matrix) that represents the costs between nodes in a [topological graph](https://en.wikipedia.org/wiki/Topological_graph).